 The Well Gully average for wool production is 18.2 micron from sheep cutting between 6 and 8kg (10 to 12 per cent of their average body weight).

-The development of a true multi-purpose Merino has seen Well Gully genetics utilised from west of Hugheneden in north Queensland to Bruni Island off the coast of Tasmania.
+The development of a true multi-purpose Merino has seen Well Gully genetics utilised from Julia Creek in north Queensland to Bruni Island off the coast of Tasmania.
 For more information on how Well Gully genetics can assist your operation, contact Errol and Candy Brumpton.